jrtabash/stock_portfolio/README.md

 # Stock Portfolio Tool
 Get latest close prices and report the gains and losses of stocks in portfolio.

-Given a stocks file, containing symbol, date purchased, quantity purchased, and purchase/base price, get the latest close prices and generate a stocks value report, showing base, current and net prices and notional values.
+Given a stocks file, containing symbol, type, date purchased, quantity purchased, and purchase/base price, get the latest close prices from yahoo finance and generate a stocks value report, showing base, current and net prices and notional values, as well as percent change.

+The following features are supported:
-Optionally, the tool also reports quantities and current notional values grouped by symbol.
+- **Group by**: Report quantities and current notional values grouped by symbol
+- **Order by**: Sort by pre-defined attributes in ascending or descending order
+- **Filter**: Include and/or exclude by type or list of symbols
+- **Export**: Export gains and losses table to a csv file
+- **Cache**: Cache latest close prices.
+Cache stored in temporary folder

 ## Usage
 ```bash